dcceew-bdr/eiatest-catalogue/tests/scenarios/01-dataset-presence/README.md

 ### Description

-This scenario describes the kind of data that is present per dataset in a given area.
+This scenario shows how all datasets relevant to a given area can be listed with their kind given.

+### Purpose

+Shows integration of datasets at a metadata-only level.

 ### Logic